 - To keep hair at bay, invest in a good vacuum with a pet brush and a top-quality filter to remove dander and allergens from the air.

 - For an untrained pet, protect your floors and rugs with puppy pads and have some pet stain remover on hand for carpets.
-You may need to use hot water as well.
+You may need to use hot water as well to get the urine smell off the floor and carpet.

 - If you work long hours, consider purchasing an electronic dog door so your pup can get outside when he needs to go to the bathroom while you’re gone.